Jaycar-Electronics/Camping-Power-Meter/README.md

 }
 ```

-This code first sets up `/current` as a server mountpoint; which means when the user accesses /current on our website, the ESP will run this code to convert the data into a String representation and send it back to the user.
+This code first sets up `/current` as a server mount point; which means when the user accesses /current on our website, the ESP will run this code to convert the data into a String representation and send it back to the user.

-Next we define a "NotFound" function, which kicks in when the user requests a site or page that we have not defined above.
-More about the `notfound` function below.
+Next we define a `noNotFound()` function, which kicks in when the user requests a site or page that we have not defined above.
+More about this function below.

 This code first converts the `data` variable into a string/text format, and then sends it over the web-connection.
 Back in the loop, we simply set the data being the reading from analogRead: